Or

 Conclusion

-If you're creating a programming language, consider making and and or keywords.
+If you're creating a programming language, consider making and keywords.
 Also, allowing developers to customize their behavior for types is a huge opportunity for improving ergonomics.
 Happy coding!